opensource-spraakherkenning-nl/ASR_NL_benchmark/README.md

 ### How to: Use the Interface

-In order to open a User Interface, run a command similar to the one above but now with the optional argument `-interface` set to `True`:
+In order to open a User Interface, run a command similar to the one above but now with the optional argument `-interactive`:

-- <code> docker run -it  --mount type=bind,source=SOURCE,target=/input  asrnlbenchmark/asr-nl-benchmark:latest python ASR_NL_benchmark -interactive True </code>
+- <code> docker run -it  --mount type=bind,source=SOURCE,target=/input  asrnlbenchmark/asr-nl-benchmark:latest python ASR_NL_benchmark -interactive </code>

 Use a web browser to access the UI by navigating to "http://localhost:5000"

-Within the tab Select folder, enter the path to the hypotheses and reference files:
+Within the tab "Select folder", enter the path to the hypothesis and reference files:

-- Enter the path of the hyp or the path to a folder containing a set of hyp files: (e.g. "ref_folder" or "ref_file.stm")
+- Enter the path of the hyp file or the path to a folder containing a set of hyp files: (e.g. "hyp_folder" or "hyp_file.stm")
-- Enter the path of the ref file or the path to a folder containing a set of ref files: (e.g. "hyp_folder" or "hyp_file.stm")
+- Enter the path of the ref file or the path to a folder containing a set of ref files: (e.g. "ref_folder" or "ref_file.stm")
 - click "Submit"

 A progress bar will appear.
 As soon as the benchmarking is ready, you will be forwarded to the results.
 The results (.dtl, .prf, .spk, and .csv format) can be found inside a folder named `results` which can be found on the local `SOURCE` location (see above).